NikolayNIK/material_table_view/README.md

 type not requiring compositing.
 To set the background color `ColoredBox` can be used instead.

+`Column`, `Row` and `Flex` widgets will throw a runtime exception upon painting when their children are overflowing their bounds, because they'll try to clip their children in case of overflow.

 For some of these, special alternatives are provided by the package that will work for that purpose (and that purpose only):